 Before joining HardPin, Kristen got her start at Viacom working for MTV & VH1.
 In that time, she worked on several multicam linear series such as Wild ‘N out and many tent poles & live events, such as the VMAs and the European Music Awards.
 Following that, her career took her into a Production Management role for other live events including the GRAMMYs and creating digital content for an iHeartRadio concert series.
 Kristen is now in a production management role at HardPin and supports a variety of projects as well as development of the team.

 Melody found her way to Hardpin after several years of living and working abroad.
 After completing her degree in political science and government, she moved to Israel and worked in the non-profit world, specializing in public relations and communications.
-She brings her experience and knack for organization and communications to Hardpin as an Operations Assistant.
-No operations assignment, however, has yet to be any match for her role as Mommy to her toddler daughter and one on the way.
+She brings her experience and knack for organization and communications to Hardpin as an Operations Coordinator.
+No operations assignment, however, has yet to be any match for her role as Mommy to her two crazy awesome kids.

 Noah began producing music videos in New York and has since produced pieces for Facebook, Legendary Pictures, Porsche, Verizon, and many more.

 In 2015, Noah produced the films "The Cycle" and "You don't know me" with Director Michael Marantz that aim to challenge opinions about young black men and cycles of violence.

 In 2012, he oversaw post-production workflow for a team of 30 people that produced more than 1,000 videos as post-production supervisor for Obama’s 2012 video team.